DevecorSoft/blog/cn/devecor/blog/doc.md

 * server
 ...

-> :memo: **Note:** the details of how-to deploy are beyound this blog.
+> :memo: **Note:** the details of how-to deploy are beyond this blog.

 [^1]: Even if you haven't ever used `Python`, you probably ain't gonna need to install a Python interpreter!
-By default, it's preinstalled for Mac users and most of Linux users.
-You can check it by execute the command `python3 -V`.
+By default, it's preinstalled for Mac users and most Linux users.
+You can check it by executing the command `python3 -V`.
 But for Windows users, you have to download it from the [official website](https://www.python.org/downloads/).

 [^2]: By default, miniconda will jump to the `base` interpreter if you close the terminal and reopen it.
 We have to activate the `docs` environment once again with the command `conda activate docs`.